 Instructions

-- Heat olive oil in a medium sauté pan, add chopped shallot and cook for 3-4 minutes, or until the shallots start to soften.
-Add grated garlic to the shallots, cook for about a minute, then add chicken stock or vegetable stock.
-Add vinegar and simmer for 1 to 2 minutes.
+- Heat 1 tbsp olive oil in a medium sauté pan, add 1 small shallot chopped and cook for 3-4 minutes, or until the shallots start to soften.
+Add 1 small garlic clove, grated to the shallots, cook for about a minute, then add 1/4 cup chicken stock or vegetable stock.
+Add 1 tbsp balsamic vinegar and simmer for 1 to 2 minutes.

-- Add spinach. season with salt, toss to combine, then cover and simmer for 3 to 4 minutes, or until the spinach has reduced by half in volume.
+- Add 1 10 oz bag baby spinach.
+Season with kosher salt to taste, toss to combine, then cover and simmer for 3 to 4 minutes, or until the spinach has reduced by half in volume.

 - Add cooked farro, toss to combine and remove to a platter.
 Drizzle with the dressing, grate the zest of one lemon on the farro mixture.
 Toss gently to combine.
 Top with baby plum tomatoes.